webferrol/formulario-de-logueo/readme.txt

 = Why this plugin =

-To change text url, image url && CSS from wp-admin area
+Change the text url, image url of the login page from Dashboard area